team5735/SoftwareTrainingDocs/lessons/unsorted/intro_to_git.md

 It says origin/master here because of the way I made the testing repository.
 But it may say origin/main, or maybe something else, but that's for branches which is LATER, goddammit.

+## So what can I do with this?

+Well, you can write code and commit it (on every change, so that everything is easier).
+You can push and handle a push conflict.
+And you understand enough to be able to read more about git.

+Beyond that, branches are really the only complicated thing that you need to learn.
+Once you learn that, you can do everything you can do with git, save for a few very situational commands.